WingRiders/on-chain-dao-governance/README.md

 Simple off-chain command line utility to manage proposals using the DAO wallet.
 A proposal is just a UTxO in the DAO wallet.
 Managing the proposal therefore means spending it in various ways, the action distinguished by the transaction metadata.
 The script takes as a configuration the mnemonic to the assigned DAO wallet and based on the selected action spends the proposal UTxO accordingly.

-#### Actions

-##### Cancel proposal
+#### Cancel proposal

 **Inputs:**

 - Proposal txHash
 - Cancellation reason
-- Beneficiary - address where the collateral for creating a proposal should be sent\
+- Beneficiary - address where the collateral for creating a proposal should be sent

-This creates a transaction spending the proposal UTxO with metadata specifying the “Cancel Proposal” action and the reason for cancellation.
+This creates a transaction spending the proposal UTxO with metadata specifying the “Cancel Proposal” operation and the reason for cancellation.
 The governance tokens collateral is sent to the beneficiary.

-##### Finalize proposal
+#### Finalize proposal

 **Inputs:**